citusdata/test-automation/README.md

 If your subscriptions list doesn't contain `Azure SQL DB Project Orcas - CitusData`, to add it, contact someone who is authorized.

-4. You should use `ssh-agent` to add your ssh keys, which will be used for downloading the enterprise repository.
+4. You should use `ssh-agent` to add your ssh keys, which will be used to upload to the release-test-results repository.
 Note that your keys are kept only in memory, therefore this is a secure step.
     ```bash
     # start ssh agent
     eval `ssh-agent -s`

-    # Add your Github ssh key for enterprise (private) repo
+    # Add your Github ssh key to upload results to release-test-results repo
     ssh-add
     ```